zgompert/ChumashWGSmapping/README.md

 print "Finished filtering $in\nRetained $cnt variable loci\n";
 ```
 Next I extracted the read depth per SNP and individual from the filtered vcf files.
 I used this information for additional filtering.
-Specifically, I wanted to remove SNPs with excessively high coverage (possible paralogs) and with a high coefficient of variation for coverage (i.e., high standard deviation in coverage across individuals relative to the mean).
+Specifically, I wanted to remove SNPs with excessively high coverage (possible paralogs) and with a high coefficient of variation for coverage (CV, i.e., high standard deviation in coverage across individuals relative to the mean).
 I also identified individuals with very high or very low (there were some rather clear high end outliers that seemed worth getting rid of) coverage.
-This computations were done in `R`, see xxx, and resulted in vectors of 0s and 1s for SNPs and individuals to drop.
+This computations were done in `R`, see [CovFilt.R](CovFilt.R), and resulted in vectors of 0s and 1s for SNPs and individuals to drop.
+For SNPs, I used flagged SNPs to remove with a CV > 1.5 (around the 99.9th percentile) and mean coverage > 3 SDs above the mean (21X per individual).
+I flagged individuals with mean coverage < 4 (2.5th percentile) or > 40 (a bit above the 90th percentile).
 I dropped the SNPs first; I will deal with the individuals after the conversion to gl format.
 I used the following to drop the SNPs, resulting in the morefilter* vcf files.

 ```bash
 #!/bin/bash